 While there’s definitely a feel-good factor that comes with these types of events, it’s also a great opportunity to introduce your yoga studio to new audiences.
 And the nonprofit organization you work with will also promote your yoga studio, considering the money raised from events like these benefits them directly.

-When you choose Bookee as your management software for your yoga studio, one of the many features you have at your disposal is to automate various aspects of your marketing campaigns.
+When you choose Bookee as your management software for your yoga studio, one of the many features you have at your disposal is the ability to automate various aspects of your marketing campaigns.

-For, example, we can help you automate push notifications, SMSs, email campaigns, and more.
+For, example, we can help you automate push notifications, SMS, email campaigns, and more.